achalsaharan/remote-cache/README.md

 ## Problems

-1. Supporting different value types (int and string).
+1. Supporting different value types (int and hash map).

-   - make different maps for different type of values?
+   - [ ] make different maps for different type of values?

-   - is there a way to have a map that supports multiple values
+   - [ ] is there a way to have a map that supports multiple values

+   - [ ] Update the website

-2. keeping track of memory consumpltion
+2. keeping track of memory consumption

    - what method to use?